 - Instant yeast: Even though we're using sourdough discard, we still need to use a leavening agent (in this case, yeast) to make the dough rise predictably.

 - Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
-This recipe is designed to be made from a sourdough starter with a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part flour, 1 part water).
+This recipe is designed to be made from a sourdough starter with a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

 See full recipe below for detailed directions.